busterswt/MNAIOv2/README.rst

 MNAIOv2 provides a full OpenStack deployment using an **existing** OpenStack-based cloud, resulting in a multi-node installation using instances that are deployed using Terraform and managed by Ansible.
+So, less TripleO and more TripleOSA.

 The deployed environment consists of the following: